-7.2 Minimum Detectable Concentration
+7.2 Minimum Detectable Concentration or Integrated Concentration

-Device providers should shall calculate and report MDCs specific to minimum exposure durations and typical processing.
-It is incumbent on the provider (or manufacturer) to provide such statistics in at least the level of detail as described in Section-Table 8.1.
+Device providers shall calculate and report MDCs specific to minimum exposure measurement durations and typical processing.
+It is incumbent on the provider (or manufacturer) to provide such statistics in at least the level of detail as described in Table 8.1.